gutfeeling/practical_rl_for_coders/03_bellman_equations/README.md

 can iteratively solve a Reinforcement Learning problem with the help of the Bellman equations and theorems (value iteration and
 Q value iteration).
 This will be foundational in many Reinforcement Learning algorithms that we will learn later in the course.

+## Lab

-On the practical side, we will determine the value function for a toy policy in the CartPole-v0 environment using value iterations.
+In the lab, we will use value iterations to determine how good a particular state is in the CartPole-v0 environment for a given policy.

 # Required reading